mattvenn/hackspace-power-controller/project_log.md

 # Todo

+* More testing on Yun Mini Wifi

 # 2015/06/16

-The yun mini finally arrived!
+The Yun Mini finally arrived!
 So these notes will be about the differences I discover in getting the software to work on it.

 * password/login screen has changed, and the password is doghunter